sarismet/codeway-sarismet/README.md

 ```
   node -v
 ```
-If you do not have ant reasonable response then install node from [here](https://nodejs.org/en/)
+If you do not have and reasonable response then install node from [here](https://nodejs.org/en/)

 After that install dependencies